hardenedlinux/grsecurity-reproducible-build/README.md

 Copyright (c) TYA infotech ltd http://tya.company/

-# Grsecurity Reproducible build scripts
+# Reproducible builds for PaX/Grsecurity

-These scripts are intended to do reproducible build for Linux kernel with Grsecurity patch set.
+These scripts are intended to do reproducible builds for Linux kernel with Grsecurity patch set.

 ## Dependencies